 Data Anomaly Detection

-This functionality helps to detect anomalies or outliers in time series data by utilizing ML and accessing logs and metadata of your Google BigQuery.
+This functionality helps to detect anomalies or outliers in time series data by accessing logs and metadata of Google BigQuery and utilizing machine learning.

 None.
 Masthead does not request permissions nor read or edit clients' data.

-Up to 6 hours, depending on the number of tables in GBQ.
-During the deployment, Masthead parses retrospective logs, which allows an understanding of the patterns for every time-series table within GBQ.
+Up to 6 hours, depending on the number of tables in BigQuery.
+During the deployment, Masthead parses retrospective logs, which allows an understanding of the patterns for every time-series table within BigQuery.

-Freshness – the recency of table update.
-To identify the frequency of each table update, Masthead uses GCP logs and delivers this automatically.
+Freshness – the recency of a table update.
+Masthead automatically identifies the frequency of each table update by using GCP logs.

 Volume – volume of data received per insert and per aggregate step.

-Our automated freshness monitoring system tracks the frequency of updates on a table and notifies you when the latest update becomes outdated by creating an accident in Masthead UI and sending an alert in the Masthead Slack channel.
+Our automated freshness monitoring system tracks the frequency of updates on a table and notifies when the latest update becomes outdated by creating an accident in Masthead UI and sending an alert to the Slack channel.

 Masthead analyzes one month's worth of retrospective logs to inform its ML model, ensuring that the freshness metric is applied to all time series tables within 5-6 hours of Masthead's deployment.